FHA Mortgage Appraisals: What You Need To Know

 An FHA mortgage is backed by the Federal Housing Administration.
 This means the government insures the loan so there is less risk for the mortgage lender in case the borrower defaults on their loan.
-These mortgages were created in response to all of the foreclosures in the 1930s and are very popular, especially for first-time home buyers.
+These mortgages were created in response to a wave of foreclosures in the 1930s and are still very popular, especially for first-time home buyers.

 What Is An FHA Appraisal?

 Because the FHA is playing an enabling role in the home purchase or refinance process of individuals with an FHA loan, they want to make sure they’re not helping people finance ownership of a property that will put them in physical danger.
 Although these requirements have developed a reputation for being unnecessarily strict, the standards have relaxed, and today most requirements can either be met easily or relate to major hazards that most home buyers and homeowners should not ignore in any circumstances.
 FHA appraisers do not go into as much depth as home inspectors do, typically keeping their survey to readily observable problems.

 If you’re buying a home with an FHA loan or applying for an FHA refinance (with the exception of some FHA Streamline refinances of prior FHA loans), you’ll have to get your home appraised by a special FHA-approved appraiser.
 This appraiser will look at all the factors a regular appraiser does, but they'll also make sure the house meets certain safety standards.